pierrick-marie/docker-templates/README.md

 It provides:

+* ssh
+* git
 * Apache
 * MariaDB
 * Php
 * PhpMyAdmin
 * NodeJs
-* Electron with X11 window
+* Electron with a support for X11 window
 * pacman from Manjaro

 # Java environment